cryspen/hax/docs/manual/lean/tutorial/panic-freedom.md

 > handle and lets you tell the process to stop instead of trying to
 > proceed with invalid or incorrect values.

-A Rust program should panics only in a situation where an assumption or an invariant is broken: a panics models an *invalid* state.
+A Rust program should panic only in a situation where an assumption or an invariant is broken: a panic models an *invalid* state.
 Formal verification is about proving such invalid state cannot occur, at all.

 From this observation emerges the urge of proving Rust programs to be